agentcoinorg/evo.ninja/README.md

 ## CLI

-You can just run evo by doing:
+Run evo in the terminal:
 > `yarn start`

-You can also pass a goal on startup:
-> `yarn start '<your main goal here>'`

-**Accepted arguments**:
-- Session folder (-s | --session): To allow evo to access custom files at start, you can create a new folder in `./sessions/CUSTOM_NAME` and add all the files you need; then you can run `yarn start -s CUSTOM_NAME`; Evo will use this folder as its session folder.
-- Timeout (-t | --timeout): Seconds to timeout
-- Debug logs (-d | --debug): Creates a `debug.json` file where the LLM requests are added
+**Arguments:**
+- `[goal]` - Goal to be achieved

+**Options:**
+- `-s, --session <name>` - Name of the session within the `./sessions/...` directory.
+- `-t, --timeout <seconds>` - Specify a timeout, used to terminate the process after a specified number of seconds.
+- `-d, --debug` - Emit debug logs within the `./sessions/${session}/.evo/...` directory.

-### Workspace
+### Session Workspace
-Once evo.ninja is run, there will be a `./sessions` directory created.
-This is the root directory for the agent.
-Any files will be read & written from this directory.
+Once the evo.ninja CLI is run, there will be a `./sessions` directory created, with named sessions within it.
+This is the root directory for the agent, and only files within this directory will be read and written by the agent.

 ## UI